Train horn: United Kingdom

 UK diesel and electric locomotives are usually fitted with two-tone horns, sounded sequentially to distinguish them from the horns used on road vehicles, the tones being described as either 'high' or 'low'.
 In the past, both tones were routinely used.
+The basic rules from the early 1960s required that the horn should be clearly audible at a distance of 400 m from the source.
 However, because of noise complaints, new rules were introduced in 2007: